firstcontributions/first-contributions/README.md

 ## Fork this repository

 Fork this repo by clicking on the fork button on the top of this page.
-This will create of copy of this repository in your account.
+This will create a copy of this repository in your account.

 ## Clone the repository

 <img align="right" width="300" src="assets/clone.png" alt="clone this repository" />

 Now clone this repo to your machine.
-Click on the clone button and then click the copy to clipboard icon
+Click on the clone button and then click the *copy to clipboard* icon.

 Open a terminal and run the following git command:

 ```
 git clone "url you just copied"
 ```
-Where "url you just copied" (without the quote marks) is the url to this repository.
+where "url you just copied" (without the quote marks) is the url to this repository.
 See the previous steps to obtain the url.

 <img align="right" width="300" src="assets/copy-to-clipboard.png" alt="copy URL to clipboard" />